 Promoting transformative educational experiences through undergraduate research

 The College Center for Research and Fellowships (CCRF) helps undergraduates in the College navigate the broad array of institutional, domestic, and international scholarly research opportunities that are available to them.
-The CCRF encourages students to make scholarly research a fundamental part of their academic experience at the University of Chicago, if it makes sense academically.
+The CCRF encourages students to make scholarly research a fundamental part of their academic experience at the University of Chicago, if it makes sense academically and vocationally.

 What is research?